i-baumann/course_template/readme.md

 # Course Repository Template

 A template repository for new courses, geared toward economics courses.
-The template TeX files are heavily based on [Paolo Adajar's templates](https://github.com/padajar/padajar-templates/tree/main).
+The template TeX files are heavily based on [Phi Adajar's templates](https://github.com/padajar/padajar-templates/tree/main).
 My versions are meant to be more bare-bones than theirs, with fewer features and less personalization.

 ## LaTeX